 - Risk – Service Level Agreements, regulatory compliance, licensing, security, back-ups, redundancy plans… companies often build requirements specific to the problem but gloss over issues that can derail their efforts in implementing a solution.

 - Differentiation – If you have a definitive advantage versus your competitors, it should absolutely be included in these requirements so that it’s prioritized by your prospect.
 Companies often lose or win an opportunity based on a single issue.

 Wherever people are seeking a solution, your business must be present.
 If that’s search results for specific keywords, you must be ranked.
 If that’s industry publications, you must have a presence.
 If people research and find solutions through an influencer, that influencer should be aware of your capabilities.
 And… if people research your reputation online, there must be a trail of recommendations, reviews, and resources that provide those prospects that you’re the best option they have.

 - Authority – Are you present across all paid, earned, shared, and owned media?
 Whether it’s a search on YouTube of the problem, an analyst report on your industry, or an ad running on an industry publication… are you present?

 - Recognition – Have you been recognized by third parties for certifications, awards, thought leadership articles, etc?
 All industry recognition provides potential buyers with confidence and trust as they evaluate suppliers.

 - Reputation – Are you actively monitoring and responding to social mentions, ratings, and reviews of your products and services online?
-If you’re not and your competitors are, it appears that their organization is much more responsive… even if the review is negative!
+If you’re not and your competitors are, their organization appears much more responsive… even if the review is negative!